• Home

 Of course, my dogs didn’t cooperate at all and kept stopping and starting.
 People walked past us with their pets or whizzed by on skateboards causing my terrier-ist dog to go apeshit.
 I thought I’d never make it back to my apartment with my wrist intact even though it was only a block away.

 Most of the people in my neighborhood, who are mostly young, have their noses in their phones when they’re walking their dogs.
 I always feel sorry that their pets are being completely ignored.
-But I’ve also seen people my age walking with their eyeballs in their phones.
-I keep my phone in a pouch when I walk in case of an emergency.
+But I’ve also seen people my age walking with their eyeballs on their phones.
+I keep my phone in a pouch when I walk in case of an emergency but don’t look at it when I’m walking.

 Tip: If you want to avoid a painful fall, don’t walk and check your email at the same time